The Excel Forecast function predicts a future point on a linear trend line fitted to a supplied set of x- and y- values.

 As shown in cell F7 of the spreadsheet, the function to calculate the forecast y-value at x=7 is:

-Further examples of the Excel Forecast function can be found on the Microsoft Office website
+Further examples of the Excel Forecast function are provided on the Microsoft Office website

-If your Forecast function gives you an error message, this is likely to be one of the following:
+If you get an error from the Forecast function, this is likely to be one of the following:

 |#N/A||-||Occurs if there are problems with the supplied known_x's or known_y's arrays - i.e. if either of these arrays is empty, or if the arrays are of different lengths.|

 |#DIV/0!||-||Occurs if the variance of the supplied known_x's is equal to zero.|

 |#VALUE!||-||Occurs if the supplied future value of x is non-numeric.|